GauravC4/hashtable/README.md

 Update: It did not, open addressing made it worse maybe due to clustering of collissions.
 I am curious about quadratic probing function.

-Check golang runtime code for map and it uses something called swiss tables which does some bit manipulation magic to check for 8 or 16 chunks at once. https://abseil.io/about/design/swisstables
+Checked golang runtime code for map and it uses something called swiss tables which does some bit manipulation magic to check for 8 or 16 chunks at once. https://abseil.io/about/design/swisstables

 ## How to Run